SOLAS-TTRPG/SOLAS/README.md

 ### Celestial Ancestor
 You are resistant to one celestial damage type (Radiant, Necrotic, Force, or Psychic) of your choice, which cannot be changed later.
 You also roll with advantage when attacking with this type of damage.

 *Your power may come from deities, psions, or something else entirely.
-This usually manifests in a shifted palette, gold for celestials, reds for devils, purples for psions, etc.*
+This usually manifests in a unique bodily color palette, golds for celestials, reds for devils, purples for psions, etc.*

 ### Darkvision
 You have superb vision in the dark, being raised in it or naturally gifted.
 Your character can see up to 6 tiles away in darkness, in shades of gray.